Roomful of Blues Tenor/Guitarist/Vocalist pays his respects to his saxophone influences in a strutting collection of blues, ballads, and show tunes.

 Who was Piccolo listening to when he grew up?
 Ben Webster, Illinois Jacquet, Red Prysock, Gene Ammons, Clifford Scott, Eddie Lockjaw Davis, Lester Young, and Joe Houston.
 With this bunch, the listener might expect a good deal of bar walkin' honkin' and squealin'.
 Well, there is a good bit, but it is some of the most tasteful and tasty R&B tenor playing to be recorded in sometime.
 Piccolo pick songs associated with his influences and he and his quartet undertook to remain as artistically faithful to the original recordings and arrangements as possible.
 The effect is most cool and stunning.
 Piccolo starts off pretty cool with Illinois Jacquet's " Illinois Blows The Blues" and Red Prysock's "Soft".
 He then sneaks in Cole Porter's "Night and Day" before revisiting Illinois Jacquet with "You Left Me Alone."
 The rest of the disc is red hot.
 Joe Houston's "Blow Joe Blow" and Clifford Scott's take on Lucky Millander's " Ram-Bunk-Shus" absolute rock.
 This is music that will make the listener consume ten pints of beer and duck-walk on the bar.
 This disc is a must for trur tenor R&B fans.

-Track Listing: Illinois Blows The Blues; Soft; Night And Day; You Left Me Alone; You're Not The Kind; Red's Roses; Lester Smooths It Out; Blow Joe Blow; Handclappin'; Ram-Bunk-Shus; Port Of Rico; Over The Rainbow.
-(Total Time: 47:02)
+Track Listing: Illinois Blows the Blues; Soft; Night and Day; You Left Me All Alone; You're Not the Kind; Red's Blues; Lester Smooths It Out; Blow Joe Blow; Handclappin'; Ram-Bunk-Shus; Port of Rico; Over the Rainbow